makiwara/simplecalendar/README.md

 ## Calendar as a singleton
 I choose to go with singleton-style approach to calendar behavior.
 It is not possible to show more than one calendar pop-up at the time: I consider this behavior to be clear and intuitive for the user; multiple pop-ups might clatter the screen.

+## Curtain
+I took the liberty to implement 0.25-black curtain to help user to focus on the calendar pop-up.
+By same reason document.body scroll is disabled while pop-up is visible: such tactic allows user to focus on date selection.

+If this approach does not sound valid, the code could be refactored easily by just removing all curtain-related code.

 ## Styling
 I choose to put all styles in simplecalendar.css file, because such an approach will allow better customization of visual style and subtle animation behavior.